ultramathman/lisalabs/README.md

 2. Click on the `Network` section.
 3. Create a `NAT Network` if one does not exist.

-Now change the `influxlab` VM to use the new network.
+Now change the VM to use the new network.

-1. Click on the `influxlab` VM and then click `Settings`.
+1. Click on the VM name and then click `Settings`.
 2. Click on the `Network` section and change the adapter to be `Attached to` the NATNetwork you created.

-###Import the VM into VirtualBox

-Once you've downloaded the zip file containing the VirtualBox files for the lab you're pursing, unzip them using your preferred method.

-Next, open the LABNAME.vbox file, eg. docker.vbox and it will open VirtualBox and import the VM for you.
-You can start the VM by selecting it and then clicking `Start`.

-###Port Forwarding for SSH
+### Port Forwarding for SSH
 Once the VM has started and you've configured networking, you can install ssh, `apt-get install openssh-server`, and get the instance IP `ip addr show`.
 Then you can forward port `22` on the guest instance to `2222` on the VM host (your computer) and SSH into the instance.

 To enable access to the Grafana webpage from the VM host (ie. your computer) we need to forward a port to VirtualBox which will map it onto the VM port 3000.
 This is configured as follows: